Getting started as administrator

 This online help assumes Xtraction has already been installed and is up and running.
 For installation or upgrade instructions, see the Install & Upgrade Guide.

 Open a web browser (Chrome is recommended) and enter the Xtraction application URL.
-Typically, the default URL is: http://[SERVER]/Xtraction/ (where [SERVER] is the name of the server where Xtraction is installed).
+Typically, the default URL is: http://[SERVER]/Xtraction/ (where [SERVER] is the name of the server on which Xtraction is installed).

 •For Windows authentication: If you're already authenticated to the domain, you shouldn't have to re-enter your credentials.
 If prompted, enter your Windows user ID and password.